spinrag/nodejs-poolController-dashPanel/PWA_IMPLEMENTATION_SUMMARY.md

 1. Install it as a standalone iOS app
 2. Enjoy native app-like performance
 3. Access all pool control features on mobile
-4. Monitor connection status in real-time
-5. Use touch-optimized controls
+4. Use the existing mobile-friendly interface

 The implementation follows PWA best practices and iOS guidelines for optimal user experience.